 We have developed CARLsim 4, a user-friendly SNN library written in C++ that can simulate large biologically detailed neural networks.
 Improving on the efficiency and scalability of earlier releases, the present release allows for the simulation using multiple GPUs and multiple CPU cores concurrently in a heterogeneous computing cluster. …

-Ting-Shou Chou, Hirak J. Kashyap, Jinwei Xing, Stanislav Listopad, Emily L. Rounds, Michael Beyeler, Nikil Dutt, Jeffrey L. Krichmar Proc IEEE IJCNN
+Ting-Shou Chou, Hirak J. Kashyap, Jinwei Xing, Stanislav Listopad, Emily L. Rounds, Michael Beyeler, Nikil Dutt, Jeffrey L. Krichmar Proceedings of the 2018 International Joint Conference on Neural Networks (IJCNN)

 The goal of this review is to summarize the vast basic science literature on developmental and adult cortical plasticity with an emphasis on how this literature might relate to the field of prosthetic vision.